hop-proto/hop-go/README.md

 ```

 **Local testing with Docker.** It's annoying to test against your own home
-*directory, so this will build the server in a Docker container and run it.
+directory, so this will build the server in a Docker container and run it.
 This
-*test harness code is very much WIP.
+test harness code is very much WIP.
+For more info, see #38.
 ```cmd
 $ make serve-dev  # Build and launch a server container
 $ docker ps  # Look for the container name, in case you need to stop it later.